The Closet Makeover - 5 Steps to Make It Fresh, Attractive, and Useful

 - Reserve the front and center of your closet for clothes you wear most often.
 If you get dressed for work at 6:00 every morning, keep those clothes easily accessible.
 Lesser-worn items like formal wear should be stored further out of reach.

-- To simplify the search for what you want, group like with like.
+- Group like with like to simplify the search for what you want.
 Keep trousers, skirts, dresses, button-down shirts, etc. together, perhaps organized by color as well as item type.

-- Shoes and accessories should follow the same guidelines for storage.
+- Organize shoes and accessories using the same guidelines.
 Separate by season, type, and color, and give prime real estate to current and most-used items.
 Don't stick your favorite shoes on a high shelf or in a dark corner.

-- You don't need to run out and purchase an entire closet "system."
-What do you already own?
-A small bookcase is great for storing shoes and handbags, a chest of drawers can store folded tee shirts and sweaters, a row of hooks can accommodate belts or necklaces, and a clear over-the-door shoe bag could store rolled tights, scarves, or ties.
+- Get creative with storage instead of running out to purchase an entire closet "system."
+A small bookcase is great for storing shoes and handbags, a chest of drawers can hold folded jeans, tee shirts, and sweaters, a row of hooks can accommodate belts or necklaces, and a clear over-the-door shoe bag could store rolled tights, socks, or ties.

 At attractive closet will inspire you to keep it that way.
-In fact, the more often you neaten your closet, the sooner it will become a habit and the more you will enjoy the space.
+In fact, the more often you neaten your closet, the sooner it will become a habit and the more you'll enjoy the space.
 Here are some other ways to increase the charm:

-- If your hangers are a cheap hodgepodge of wire and plastic, consider investing in a quality matching set.
+- Invest in quality matching hangers if yours are a cheap hodgepodge of wire and plastic.
 Wooden suit hangers look classy and will last for years.

-- A closet can appear jumbled simply because it holds so many different items.
-To increase he sense of order, keep storage solutions neutral.
+- Keep storage solutions neutral.
+A closet can appear jumbled simply because it holds so many different items, so do what you can to increase the sense of order.
 If you add a bookcase or small chest of drawers, consider painting it to match the walls.
 If you use bins to store gym clothes or off-season items, choose matching opaque units with labels.

 - Make getting dressed and putting away clothes a more pleasant experience.
 Add lavender sachets or cedar blocks to scent your clothes and repel moths.
 Upgrade the light fixture; hang a new mirror or a favorite piece of art.
 Make your closet look like a dressing room.

-- Hang up clothes or put them in a laundry hamper as soon as you take them off.
+- Make it a habit to rehang clothes or put them in the hamper as soon as you remove them.
 This will keep re-wearable clothing fresher and wrinkle-free, and your bedroom tidier and more peaceful.